gracelang/language/spec.md

 ## Annotations

 Any declaration, and any object constructor, may be have a comma-separated list of annotations following the kewword **`is`** before its body or initialiser.
-Annotations must be manifest expressions.
-While annotations may be defined by libraries or dialects, Grace defines the following core annotations:
+Annotations must be [Manifest Expressions] that return _annotator objects_.
+While annotations may be defined by libraries or dialects, Grace defines the following core
+annotations:

 |:--|:--|
 | `abstract` | method will not conflict with or override another method |